(A Purpose-Built Abolition Debate Hall)

 Byberry Hall was a rural center for the Purvises to host abolitionist’s from throughout the northeast including amongst others, William Lloyd Garrison, James and Lucretia Mott, and Fredrick Douglas.
 It is likely that William Still also spoke here as he worked closely with Purvis for the Vigilance Committee.

 The Purvises were also vocal believers in women’s rights.
-They hosted Susan B. Anthony and Elizabeth Cady Stanton at their home.
+They hosted Susan B. Anthony and Elizabeth Cady Stanton at their home, and likely these women also spoke in Byberry Hall.

 In 1874 Robert was hired to oversee the closure of the Freedman’s Savings Bank, a post that required him to spend a great deal of time in Washington DC.
 Harriet and her daughter moved from Byberry to a row house downtown, in what is now called the Spring Garden neighborhood.
 Harriet died shortly afterward.